Fillable structures on negative-definite Seifert fibred spaces: Introduction

 \subsection{Classification of negative-twisting tight structures}

 We recall that the main invariant in the classification of tight contact structures on Seifert fibred spaces is the \emph{maximal twisting number}, which captures the maximal difference between the contact framing and the fibration framing of (any Legendrian realisation of) the regular fibre $K$ of $M$.
 On negative-definite Seifert fibred spaces we, first, find surgery presentations for all its negative-twisting tight structures, and then show that all the fillable structures are such.
-The exact number of structures can be computed directly from the Seifert coefficients as shown in the proof of Proposition \ref{prop:previous}.
+The exact number of structures can be computed directly from the Seifert coefficients as shown by Equations \eqref{eq:1} and \eqref{eq:2}.

 \begin{teo} Suppose that $M=M(e_0;r_1,\dots,r_n)$ has negative-definite standard graph.
 The negative-twisting tight contact structures on $M$ are precisely the Legendrian surgeries on all possible Legendrian realisations of the complete blow-down of the standard graph; moreover, they are all Stein fillable and distinguished, up to isotopy, by their contact invariant $c^+$ in $HF^+(-M)$.